Log in for prices and ordering

 Massolino Barolo Vigna Rionda Riserva 2017

-It’s a vineyard that generates wines with an optimum balance of perfume, finesse, concentration and structure, rarely found elsewhere in Barolo.
-Excellent acidity and tannins are a feature of the wines of Vigna Rionda, and so they require longer aging in both botti and bottle.
-That’s why Massolino’s Vigna Rionda is always released with a minimum six years of age.
+The vines are at 250 to 360 metres’ altitude and protected from northerly winds and frost by the south/southwest aspect.
+This vineyard generates wines with an optimum balance of perfume, finesse, concentration and structure rarely found in Barolo.
+Excellent acidity and tannins are a feature of Vigna Rionda wines, so they require longer aging in botti and bottle.
+This is why Massolino’s Vigna Rionda is always released with a minimum of six years of age.
+Always aged in large cask, 2017 was the second vintage where Massolino’s Vigna Rionda also fermented in large wood.
+It spent 20 days on skins and then aged for 30 months in a 7,000-litre Stockinger botte.

 “The 2017 Barolo Riserva Vigna Rionda is flat out stunning.
 All the purest essence of Rionda comes through in a captivating Barolo that dazzles.
 Sweet red cherry fruit, kirsch, rose petal, licorice and blood orange are some of the many aromas and flavors that lift from the glass.
 Exotic and racy, the 2017 is a flat-out stunner.
 Now, for the million dollar question.
 Is it better than the 2016?
 Right now, I give an edge to the 2017 for its greater finesse and total sense of exotic beauty.
 But time will be the judge.
 I do look forward to tasting the 2016 and 2017 side by side!”